 Depending on your schedule and planning, you can then continue onto Roman Tmetuchl International Airport in Palau and Yap International Airport.

-The direct flights are offered through Caroline Island Air and go to Yap from Palau on Saturday mornings.
+Direct flights are offered through Caroline Island Air and go to Yap from Palau on Saturday mornings.
 The return flight from Yap to Palau is on Friday night.
 We at Palau Dive Adventures or Manta Ray Resort in Yap can book you this ticket.
 The cost is usually around $650-$700 round-trip.